russellhadley/mcgutils/README.md

 # Dotnet JIT code gen utilities - jitutils

-This repo holds a collection of utilites used by the Managed CodeGen team to automate tasks when working on CoreCLR.
-Initial utilies are around producing diffs of codegen changes.
+This repo holds a collection of utilities used by the Managed CodeGen team to automate tasks when working on CoreCLR.
+Initial utilities are around producing diffs of codegen changes.

 ## Summary

+Copy down the appropraite `bootstrap.{cmd|sh}` for your platform and run it.
+The script will enlist in the jitutils project and perform the basics listed in the details section following.

+### The details

-To prepare the tools for use, from the root of the cloned mcgutils repo, do the following:
+To prepare the tools for use, from the root of the cloned jitutils repo, do the following:
 1. Download required package dependencies: `dotnet restore`
     * NOTE: On Mac, you need to first use `ulimit -n 2048` or the `dotnet restore` will fail.
 2. Build and publish the tools: `build.{cmd|sh} -f -p`